-From web page design to content and navigation, it’s important that your freelance blogger website is both attractive and functional.
-After all, according to Adobe, two-thirds of people would rather check out something that’s beautifully designed online than something plain.
+From webpage design to content and navigation, it’s important that your freelance blogger website is both attractive and functional.
+After all, two-thirds of people would rather check out something that’s beautifully designed online than something plain.

 The content also needs to be top notch if you want to successfully sell your services or reach fellow freelance bloggers in your niche.

 Whether you’ve already got a basic freelance blogger website up and running or you’re starting from scratch, not to worry – I’ve got you covered.

 Read on to discover the 5 elements that take your freelance blogger website to the next level.

 1. A Strong Visual Design

 First thing’s first, 38% of people will stop engaging with a website if they think the layout isn’t very aesthetically pleasing; therefore, strong visual design is everything.

 You don’t have to be the best graphic designer in the world, but you do have to try and view your freelance blogger website through your visitor’s eyes.